10 Easy Ways to Fight the Frump

 I believe the best thing you can do for yourself (style-wise) is make sure your clothes fit properly.
 Even if you’re planning to lose weight, dress for the way your body is today.
 If you can’t find clothes that fit well off the rack, make friends with a good tailor.
 It’s well worth the investment.

 If you feel totally inept at picking styles that flatter your body or just want to hone your style, I highly recommend taking an Adore Your Wardrobe course.
 It helped me sooo much.
+You also might like my post, Denim Mistakes You May Be Making.

 #2.
 Get a bra fitting.